brendan-27/covid/README.md

 Verified by discord

-code is messy and unorganized but a fully working bot with lots of features.
+code is extremely messy and unorganized but fully functional

-coded by me